jojozhuang/jojozhuang.github.io/_portfolio/trip-planner.md

 ### 2.3 Search -> Continent-> Country -> City
 ![citylist](/assets/travelnote/citylist.png "citylist")
 ### 2.4 Search -> Continent-> Country -> City -> Details
-In the final ‘City Detail’ screen, you can find lots of useful information, such as map, local time, local weather, famous sights, etc. If you like, you can add the city to your favorite list.
+In the ‘City Detail’ screen, you can find lots of useful information, such as map, local time, local weather, famous sights, etc. If you like, you can add the city to your favorite list.
 ![city](/assets/travelnote/city.png "city")
 ![city2](/assets/travelnote/city2.png "city2")
 ## 3. Settings